IDHR rulemaking · Subpart J Use of Artificial Intelligence in Employment · HB 3773

 3. What constitutes an "AI tool" being introduced or substantially updated?

-Notice is required when a new or substantially updated AI tool is introduced.
+The withdrawn proposal would have required notice when a new or substantially updated AI tool was introduced.
 But AI vendors continuously update their models.
 Does every model update trigger renewed notice?
 Is there a materiality threshold?
-Final rules will need to address this.
+Re-proposed rules will need to address this.

 4. Does notice need to be individualized or posted?

-The draft contemplates posting notice in physical and online locations, but it is unclear whether posted notice is sufficient or whether individualized notice to each applicant or employee is required.
+The withdrawn proposal contemplated posting notice in physical and online locations, but it was unclear whether posted notice would be sufficient or whether individualized notice to each applicant or employee would be required.
 Posted notice is operationally simpler; individualized notice may be required by parallel state laws (California ADMT) and is the safer compliance posture.

 5. How is "agent" defined for purposes of derivative liability?

-The draft applies to employers' agents but does not define the boundary.
+The withdrawn proposal applied to employers' agents but did not define the boundary.
 Are recruitment platforms agents?
 Are background check providers agents?
 Are SaaS HR vendors agents?
-The breadth of agent liability is one of the most consequential open questions for AI vendors operating in Illinois.
+The breadth of agent liability is one of the most consequential open questions for AI vendors operating in Illinois, and is also one of the questions most likely to be revisited in any re-proposed rules.

 Federal preemption considerations